 Above, I have mentioned that everyone involved in the project can benefit from introducing a product roadmap.
 That’s right!

-Just imagine: with a well-defined roadmap, engineers and designers know exactly what they should do, the sales and marketing teams can plan their strategies in advance, stakeholders can provide feedback on the go.
+Just imagine: with a well-defined roadmap, engineers and designers know exactly what they should do, the sales and marketing teams can plan their strategies in advance, key stakeholders can provide feedback on the go.
 And what about you?
-As a project manager or product owner, you can more effectively manage product development at all stages and set long-term goals.
+As a project manager or product owner, you can more effectively manage product development team at all stages and set long-term goals.

 So, are you still in doubt that the roadmap is really a must for your product?